Social penetration theory: Computer-mediated communication

 Some researchers found that self-disclosure online tends to reassure people that if they are rejected, it is more likely to be by strangers and not family or friends, which reinforces the desire to self-disclose online rather than face-to-face.
 Not only are people meeting new people to make friends, but many people are meeting and initiating romantic relationships online.
 (Yum & Hara, 2005) In another study, it was found that "CMC dyads compensated for the limitations of the channel by making their questions more intimate than those who exhibited face-to-face" (Sheldon, 2009).
+Expanding on these concepts, Pennington (2021) examines how people connect on platforms like Facebook.
+She studied how the affordances of Facebook influence how much individuals share and how people’s online relationships develop.
+Pennington observed how choosing to share publicly versus privately affects how deeply people open up, with more personal information typically remaining in private messages.
+Additionally, how individuals configure their Facebook profiles who they designate as friends can affect the initial stages of an online relationship, similar to the orientation stage phase in person.
+Pennington’s work considers how people interact later one, from public comments to private chats, and how that demonstrates their progression through the stages of relational development by becoming closer online.

+Another study by Pennington (2020) applied SPT to understand how relationships are maintained or dissolve on social media.
+This research found that consistent online sharing helps keep people connected, but reduced sharing or unfriending someone can mirror the gradual decline of relationships described by SPT.
+Overall, these studies indicate that the principles of SPT are useful for understanding how relationships begin, are sustained, and even end within the realm of online communication.

 Celebrities' self-disclosure on social media

 On social media, the boundaries between interpersonal and mass communication is blurred, and parasocial interaction (PSI) is adopted strategically by celebrities to enhance liking, intimacy, and credibility from their followers.
 As Ledbetter and Redd notes, "During PSI, people interact with a media figure, to some extent, as if they were in an actual interpersonal relationships with the target entity."
 For celebrities, professional self-disclosure (e.g. information about upcoming events) and personal self-disclosure such as emotions and feelings are two primary ways to cultivate illusory intimacy with their followers and to expand their fan bases.
 Unlike real-life interpersonal relationships, disclosure reciprocity is not expected in parasocial interactions, although through imagined interactions on social medias, followers feel they are connected to the media figures.